mq12001/data-science-S2023/challenges/c02-michelson-assignment.md

 - Lower temperature seems to result in wore quality photos, but there’s not really enough evidence to substantiate that claim in a meaningful way
+- In summary: No, there are no other patterns in the data that explicitly would explain the difference between Michelson’s estimate and LIGHTSPEED_VACUUM.

 ## Bibliography